DeFi-Analytics/DeFi-Analytics/README.md

 ### DeFiChain Analytics

 This will be the new Dashboard with keys and figures about DefiChain.
-Till now, it is included and mixed with Cake-related topics under
+Till now, it is included and mixed with Cake-related topics under: https://www.cakedefi-review.com/DefiChain

-https://www.cakedefi-review.com/DefiChain

 <!--